The White Balloon: Plot

 Between their home and the fish store, Razieh manages to lose the money twice, first in an encounter with the snake charmer, and then when she drops the money through the grate at the entrance to a store which has been closed for the New Year celebration.

 Razieh and Ali make several attempts to retrieve the money and while doing so encounter many people, including a kind older woman at the fish shop, the owners of a nearby shop, and an Iranian soldier.
 The money, however, is always just out of reach.
 Finally, the siblings receive help from a young Afghan street vendor selling balloons.
 He carries all of his balloons on a wooden stick, which has three balloons left.
 Razieh, Ali, and the Afghan boy are unable to retrieve the note with only the stick, so Ali comes up with the idea of sticking gum to the bottom of the stick to retrieve the bill.
 Ali leaves to buy gum, but returns without any, and finds that the Afghan boy has left Razieh at the grate.
 However, the Afghan boy soon returns with his stick, now with only one white balloon, and a pack of chewing gum he bought for the group.
 The group attaches a piece of gum to one end of the balloon stick, and with it they reach down through the grate and pull the money out.

 The film ends, not with Ali and Razieh, but on a still shot of the young Afghan boy, as he sits at the grate watching Ali and Razieh leave for the shop and soon afterwards return home from buying the goldfish.
 The Afghan boy sits alone with his stick and white balloon for a while, as the Iranian year 1374 begins, then he gets up to walk away.

 Reception

-John Simon of The National Review wrote 'Few films are pure delight, but White Balloon is one of these'.
-The film holds a rating of 82% on Rotten Tomatoes from 22 reviews with the consensus: "The White Balloon tells a simple yet powerfully effective story through a child's eyes, inviting audiences to see familiar surroundings from a different perspective."
+The White Balloon has an approval rating of 83% on review aggregator website Rotten Tomatoes, based on 24 reviews, and an average rating of 6.9/10.
+The website's critical consensus states: "The White Balloon tells a simple yet powerfully effective story through a child's eyes, inviting audiences to see familiar surroundings from a different perspective."